SBA Loan Rates of 2021

 So how do we make money?
 Our partners compensate us.
 This may influence which products we review and write about (and where those products appear on the site), but it in no way affects our recommendations or advice, which are grounded in thousands of hours of research.
 Bottom line?
 We’re on your side, even if it means we don’t make a cent.

 In the eyes of many small businesses, loans backed by the government are the gold standard to achieve.
 Loans from the Small Business Administration tend to offer the best rates and terms when compared to non government-backed business loans, especially ones from alternative lenders.
-However, qualifying, applying and getting accepted for an SBA loan is also notoriously difficult due to strict standards and regulations in place.
+However, qualifying, applying and getting accepted for an SBA loan or microloan is also notoriously difficult due to strict standards and regulations in place.

 If your business can meet the stiff standards put down by the SBA, you may have the opportunity to score some of the best terms and rates on business loans.
 Like mortgage rates, SBA loan rates are susceptible to constant change because they are based on the prime rate, which fluctuates.
 Read on to find out more about the current SBA loan rates of 2020 across all types of loans.

 The SBA calculates the maximum interest rates on 7(a) loans based on the loan size, length of time for repayment and the prime rate.
 The current prime rate is based on the Low Wall Street Journal Prime rates, which are published on the first of every month.